GCE Ordinary Level (United Kingdom)

-The General Certificate of Education (GCE) Ordinary Level, also called the O-level or O level, was a subject-based academic qualification.
-Introduced in 1951 as a replacement for the 16+ School Certificate (SC), the O-level would act as a pathway to the new, more in-depth and academically rigorous A-level (Advanced Level), in England, Wales and Northern Ireland.
-Later, the complementary and more vocational Certificate of Secondary Education (CSE) was added to broaden the subjects available and offer qualifications in non-academic subjects.
+The General Certificate of Education (GCE) Ordinary Level, also called the O-level or O level, was a subject-based academic qualification that was introduced in 1951 as a replacement for the 16+ School Certificate (SC).
+The O-level was meant to act as a pathway to the new, more in-depth and academically rigorous A-level (Advanced Level), in England, Wales and Northern Ireland.

+Alternatives to the GCE Ordinary level were released during the qualification's timeline, including the complementary and more vocational Certificate of Secondary Education (CSE), intended for broadening the subjects available and offering qualifications in non-academic subjects, alongside the even more academically rigorous foundation for the GCE A-Level, called the AO-Level.

-The O-Level and CSE were replaced in the United Kingdom in 1988 by the GCSE and later complementary IGCSE exams.
+The O-Level, AO-Level and CSE were replaced in the United Kingdom in 1988 by the GCSE and later complementary IGCSE exams.
 The Scottish equivalent was the O-grade (replaced, following a separate process, by the Standard Grade).
 An O-level branded qualification is still awarded by Cambridge International Examinations in select locations.

+Beginnings

+The GCE Ordinary level was introduced in 1951 to replace the School Certificate in England, Wales and Northern Ireland.
+It was part of the UK’s post-war education reforms, alongside the GCE Advanced Level (or GCE A-Level), which had replaced the UK Higher School Certificate.
+With subject-based exam-only assessments, the GCE O-Level was intended to be an academically rigorous preparation for GCE A-Level study.
+The examinations were conducted by regional boards, with schools given the freedom to choose the board of their choice.

+The qualification was introduced around the same timeline when Scotland's equivalent, the O-grade (replaced by the Standard Grade), was released.

+Directly connected to the GCE O-Level was the AO-Level (Alternative Ordinary Level), formerly available in most subject areas.
+Sometimes incorrectly known as the Advanced Ordinary Level, the AO-Level syllabus and examination both assumed a higher degree of maturity on the part of candidates and employed teaching methods more commonly associated with A-Level study.
+The AO-Level was discontinued, with final qualifications awarded in 1988.

 Structure

 O-levels were predominantly exam-based; this had advantages for students in part-time or evening education.
 Some commentators criticised this mainly exam-based approach as offering only partial proof of the student's overall ability in comparison with other methods (e.g., coursework-based assessment).
 There was no summative 'school certificate': each subject was a separate O-level in its own right.

 Madsen Pirie argued that the O-level was unfairly biased to boys because of the emphasis on exam-based learning, and therefore girls were placed at a disadvantage.
 Pirie also observes that the GCSE focus on coursework has now disadvantaged boys, and has reversed the gender gap in attainment to the level where, in all subjects, girls outperform boys.